Higgs mode in $2+1$ dimensional $O(2)$ model: Introduction

 In this paper, without using large-N expansion, we study the linear response of the Higgs mode in $2+1$ dimensional $O(2)$ model at zero temperature limit.
-We calculate the spectral function with full 2-loop contributions.
-Our analytical results of some 2-loop diagrams with arbitrary external momenta have not been obtained before.
+We calculate the spectral function with full 2-loop contributions, and obtain the analytical results of some 2-loop diagrams with arbitrary external momenta, which have not been obtained previously.
 We also calculate the dominant contributions up to infinite loop orders using variance summation methods.
 We find that there are peaks in the spectral functions of both the longitudinal and scalar susceptibilities in the $2+1$ dimensional $O(2)$ model.
-However, the $O(2)$ model cannot reproduce the phenomenon that the peak of the spectral function of the amplitude broadens and vanishes when the system is tuned away from the critical point into the superfluid phase, as observed in Ref.~\cite{2DOpticalLattice,FermionSuperfluid}.
-This may be because the $O(2)$ model can only approximately describe the system at the vicinity of the critical point, and the disappearance of the peak cannot be explained as long as we use a relativistic model in zero temperature limit.
+However, the $O(2)$ model cannot reproduce the phenomenon that the peak of the spectral function of the amplitude broadens and then vanishes when the system is tuned away from the critical point into the superfluid phase, as observed in Ref.~\cite{2DOpticalLattice,FermionSuperfluid}.
+This may be because the $O(2)$ model can only approximately describe the system at the vicinity of the critical point, and the disappearance of the peak cannot be explained as long as one uses a relativistic model in zero temperature limit.
 Besides, we find another lower peak in the spectral function at about $2m_{\sigma}$.

 The rest of the paper is organized as the following.
 In Sec.~\ref{sec:2}, we briefly review the $O(2)$ model in two dimensions.
 The susceptibilities of the Higgs mode are calculated in Sec.~\ref{sec:3}.
 In Sec.~\ref{sec:4}, we present the numerical calculation.
 Sec.~\ref{sec:5} is a summary.